vulcainjs/vulcainjs.github.io/docs/articles/users.md

 ## Create a bearer token

 A bearer token is used to authentify user.
 It is generaly created when a user logs into a web site.

-It will be valid for all other vulcain service requests.
+!!!info
+    Security context propagation

+    Bearer token will be valid and propagated along all vulcain service requests propagating the security context.
+Each bearer token encapsulates user properties (name, displayName, scopes and tenant) available from the ```requestContext.user``` property.

+    You can override a security context when you call another service by using **impersonation**.
+Impersonation can only be done using api key by calling the ```AbstractServiceCommand.setRequestContext``` method.

 ```sh
 curl http://localhost:8080/api/createToken -XPOST -u admin:password